ahdinosaur/bitcoin101/src/documents/slides/bitcoin-future/colored-coins.html.md

 # Colored Coins

-Colored Coins is an idea to attach other units to the smallest unit of bitcoin.
+Colored Coins is an idea to attach other units of value to the smallest unit of bitcoin.

 - contracts
 - house deeds